Government: Earliest governments

 The moment and place that the phenomenon of human government developed is lost in time; however, history does record the formations of early governments.
 About 5,000 years ago, the first small city-states appeared.
 By the third to second millenniums BC, some of these had developed into larger governed areas: Sumer, ancient Egypt, the Indus Valley civilization, and the Yellow River civilization.

-The development of agriculture and water control projects were a catalyst for the development of governments.
-On occasion a chief of a tribe was elected by various rituals or tests of strength to govern his tribe, sometimes with a group of elder tribesmen as a council.
-The human ability to precisely communicate abstract, learned information allowed humans to become ever more effective at agriculture, and that allowed for ever increasing population densities.
-David Christian explains how this resulted in states with laws and governments.